Connect Marriage

 Prenups Should Be Standard — Not An Exception

-Years ago, only celebrities and wealthy people would care about getting a prenuptial agreement.
+Years ago, only celebrities and wealthy people would care about getting a prenup agreement.
 Times have changed and the reasons for needing a prenup have changed with them.
 Now, I would argue that there are very few couples who should not consider a prenuptial agreement, regardless asset values.

 Some reasons for prenups include: